riv-dev/code_checker/README.md

 - Makes sure transition is not defined inside hover

 Cross checking between .html and .scss files
-- Makes sure hover styles are applied to 'a' tags only
+- Makes sure hover styles are applied to 'a', 'input', 'button' tags only

 ## Directions to run as a tool on the command line
 ### Install the tool